ellraiser/love-build/readme.md

 To use the app directly, simply run it.
 You will see a screen prompting you to drag your `main.lua` file into the app - doing so will start the build process and export your game, opening the export location when finished.
 A `build.log` file will also be created to view any errors (see [Troubleshooting](#troubleshooting) for common issues).

-You can view the `example-project` in this repository for an example setup.
+You can view the `example-project` in this repository for an example setup/config.

 > Note: First time builds will be slower due to downloading and caching LÖVE source files - after that it'll be much faster!